interstitialRedirectModalTitle

 Finches are seen across TNC’s California preserves.
 Up and down the coast, charms of purple finches delight birders in forests and gardens.
 Though females are brown and often mistaken for sparrows, male purple finches charm their mates with a complicated warbling song and bright raspberry coloration.

-Plovers at the edge of the water
+Plovers at the edge of the water.

-Congregation of Plovers Plovers at the edge of the water © Mark Seton
+Plovers at the edge of the water.

 At Ormond Beach in Southern California, TNC is protecting habitat for the threatened western snowy plover.
 Snowy plovers lay their eggs in open nests in the tidal zone.
 We’ve prioritized the conservation of this coastal habitat, so congregations of snowy plovers can give their young the head start they need.

-Sea urchins in California tide pools
+Sea urchins in California tide pools.

-Herd of Sea Urchins Sea urchins in California tide pools © Brocken Inaglory
+Sea urchins in California tide pools.

 Though native to California waters, this is one group of animals we’d like to see less of.
 Over the past eight years, herds of purple urchins have exploded off the coast of Northern California, and these spikey invertebrates are decimating our precious kelp forests.
 Due to human impacts and the effects of climate change, sea stars, the main predator that keeps purple urchin in check, are in dangerously short supply.
 We are working to protect the kelp our coast relies on.